raksonibs/rbook/ch2.md

 Figure This

-Using our test code, we saw after one time, the speed favored React, but would this stand true given multiple tests.
-Looking at the graph for chrome gives us a telling image:
+Using our test code, once the speed favored React.
+Would this stand true given multiple tests?
+Looking at the graph for Chrome gives us a telling image:

 Figure 2.2 Source: Oskar Niburski